 SYNTHESIS, QUESTION 2

 Additional areas of differential use in the village area are the presence of at least one farmstead group and possibly more.
-Northwest of the mound (marked as domestic space in red), contains numerous anomalies of high magnetic signature, contains the highest quantity of ceramic sherds, lithic debris, and daub pieces, and represents an area of increased activities directly associated with daily behaviors and domestic duties.
+Northwest of the mound contains numerous anomalies of high magnetic signature and the highest quantity of ceramic sherds, lithic debris, and daub pieces.
+It represents an area of increased activities directly associated with daily behaviors and domestic duties.
 This area also contained the highest amount of brushed and undecorated sherds - design attributes associated with vessels of more utilitarian use.

 Excavations on the mound also reveal differential use areas with the south platform associated with communal activities and the north platform associated with domestic activities.
 The large fire pits and an abundance of oversize cooking vessels are demonstrative of the cooking of large quantities of food directly associated with communal ceremonies.
 Differentially, the structures on the north platform are domestic and represent the location of the residence an important high-ranking individual, such as the chiefly Xinesi or Caddi.
 The burning and burying of the structures on the north mound are associated with mortuary events and the death of the high status individual that lived on the mound sometime during the middle to late 14th century.
 When integrated intrasite behavioral practices are summarized as a whole, communally based events occurred on the eastern extent of the site, with the interpretation of council houses and temporary dwellings for visiting dignitaries situated on the low rises.
 Communal space is also extended to the south of the mound with the defined "occupational areas" as places utilized for the preparation of food tied to feasting ceremonies.
 On the north platform is the home of the community leader, perched up on the mound platform and socially and symbolically linked to the daily activities and events associated with the domestic structures in the farmstead group, also on the north.